libhal-google/libhal/README.md

 allocates memory via `new`, `malloc`, `std::allocator` or a standard library that uses any of the allocating functions.

-## ⚠️ FLOATS
+## ⚠️ DOUBLES

-If a library uses floating point arithmetic anywhere in its implementation.
-Some points to consider when seeing a library that uses floats:
+If a library uses double floating point arithmetic anywhere in its implementation.
+Some points to consider when seeing a library that uses doubles:

-- Floating point operations take up flash space for devices without a hardware FPU (floating point unit).
+- Double floating point operations take up flash space for devices without a hardware FPU (floating point unit).
-- The cost is only paid once because the software floating point support code can be called each time for each operation.
-So if you are already using software floats then it is likely that using this library will not add more space to a project.
+- The cost is only paid once because the software implementation of floating point support code can be called each time for each operation.
+So if you are already using doubles in your code then it is likely that using this library will not add more space to a project.
-- Software driven floating arithmetic is very slow compared to integer arithmetic.
+- Software driven double floating point arithmetic is slow compared to integer or single floating point arithmetic.
-- For applications using multiple threads along with FPU support, context switching time will increase because the FPU registers will need to be saved.

 ## ⚠️ THROWS